Translating Classical Buddhism to Modern English

 4. “It’s like a carpenter or a carpenter’s apprentice who uses an inked cord to mark wood.
 They then trim it with a sharp ax and make it straight.

 5. “Thus, monks, as a result of this sign, he again attends to a different sign related to what’s skillful so that bad and unskillful thoughts won’t arise.
-After he attends to a different sign related to what’s skillful as a result of this sign, the unskillful thoughts that arose then are ceased.
-After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thinking, and they will attain samādhi.
+After he attends to a different sign related to what’s skillful as a result of this sign, the unskillful thoughts that arose then cease.
+After bad thoughts cease, one’s mind then continuously abides in inner calm and unified thought, and they will attain samādhi.

 The Second Sign

-8. “It’s like a young person who’s good-looking, lovely, washed and bathed, and wearing bright and clean clothes puts on perfume, and grooms their hair and beard.
+8. “It’s like a young man who’s good-looking, lovely, washed and bathed, and wearing bright and clean clothes puts on perfume and grooms their hair and beard.
 They make themselves quite pure and refreshed.
-Perhaps a dead snake, dog, or person that’s half-eaten, bluish-colored, bloated, putrid, with filth flowing out it were tied around their neck.
+Suppose a dead snake, dog, or person that’s half-eaten, bluish-colored, bloated, putrid, with filth flowing out it were tied around their neck.
 The foul defilement of it would be neither delightful nor pleasant.

 The Third Sign